Jake Gyllenhaal: Family and relationships

 Gyllenhaal's sister Maggie is married to actor Peter Sarsgaard, Gyllenhaal's co-star in Jarhead and Rendition.
 In December 2006, Gyllenhaal and his sister escaped a fire that destroyed Manka's Inverness Lodge, a famed lodge and restaurant in Inverness, California, at which they were vacationing.
 The two were among a dozen or so guests who fled after the fire, sparked by a falling tree, broke out at about 3 a.m.
 Co-owner and celebrity chef Daniel DeLong said the pair were supportive despite having to brave the wind and cold.
-"Jake was helping me pull things out of the fire" DeLong said.
+"Jake was helping me pull things out of the fire," DeLong said.

-Gyllenhaal has both godparents and what he describes as "celebrity godparents".
+Gyllenhaal has godparents whom he describes as "celebrity godparents".
 Actor and director Paul Newman was his godfather, and actress Jamie Lee Curtis is his godmother.
 Other godparents of unknown status include a gay couple and cinematographer Robert Elswit.
 Gyllenhaal is the godfather of Matilda Rose Ledger (born October 28, 2005), daughter of his Brokeback Mountain co-stars Heath Ledger and Michelle Williams.

 Gyllenhaal began dating actress Kirsten Dunst in 2002 after his sister Maggie, who starred with Dunst in Mona Lisa Smile, introduced them; they eventually broke up in 2004 on friendly terms.
 He dated his Rendition co-star Reese Witherspoon from 2007 until 2009.
 He dated singer-songwriter Taylor Swift from October 2010 to January 2011, and model Alyssa Miller from July to December 2013.
 Gyllenhaal has been in a relationship with French model Jeanne Cadieu since late 2018.